brittneyhxh/obsidian-quotes/README.md

 # Obsidian Quotes
-Quotes in Markdown files for Obsidian.
+Store quotes in a Markdown files for Obsidian.

 Automating daily quotes pulled from MD files in this repository to randomly display on Obsidian app.

 This is a personal project.
-Quotes are sourced from books I have personally read or have come across.
+Quotes are sourced from books I have personally read or have come across - will try to update every year.

 > **"A page, turning, is a wing lifted with no twin, and therefore no flight.
 And yet we are moved."**
 >
 > — On Earth We're Briefly Gorgeous, Ocean Vuong

+# Set-up Walkthrough
+WIP